andrewKOwong/mixedconclusions/content/blog/boardgames_part_one.md

 ```
 {{< n >}}

-These extraction methods use a number of private methods to extract each data field from the various subtags of each `<item>`.
+These extraction methods use a number of internal methods to extract each data field from the various subtags of each `<item>`.
 Potentially, some of these fields could have been extracted using a generic method, but since the number of fields wasn't prohibitively large, I wrote individual methods to keep things decoupled.

 For example, below is a series of methods that gets integer-like fields: